Criteria and eligibility

 - Include an explicit plan that articulates how success is defined and how one will know when success is achieved

-As the Initiative is primarily designed to seed new activities, the duration of funding will be a maximum of one year.
+As the CEI is primarily designed to seed new activities, the duration of funding will be a maximum of one year.

 - Interim staffing costs for new initiative development